 South Africa has a powerful mix of politics, people and complexities that frame the context of our lives post apartheid.

 For these reasons we do not accept any guests who are racist, sexist, agist, homophobic, xenophobic, ethnomophobic or just a horrible person in whatever way.
-If you are then we will happily drop you off at the nearest minibus taxi.
-(We are however open to debate any of the above if you are unsure of where you stand.)
+If you are (a horrible person), then we will happily drop you off at the nearest minibus taxi.
+We are however open to debate any of the above if you are unsure of where you stand.

 Wild Lubanzi is a place for the young-at-heart, a place for dreamers, adventurers, travellers, or anyone who ever felt that "there must be more to life".
 Here's more.
 You wanna come see?

 Please note: We are still rebuilding our backpackers from scratch - three years in and still going strong.
 However, some accommodation is available (check the accommodation page), the self-catering kitchen is operational and toilet/shower facilites are provided.
-The beers are cold and the view and short walk to the beach are the same as always.
+And of course the view and short walk to the beach are the same as always.